knokko/vk-boiler/docs/methods.md

 Almost all applications need to use images, but creating them in raw Vulkan can be quite verbose.
 Therefor, several methods are provided to create them using less code.
-TODO rewrite this section

 ### VkbImage
 The `VkbImage` class is a simple wrapper around a `VkImage` that stores some additional information, such as the size.
-It also has an optional `VkImageView` and `VmaAllocation`.
+It also has an optional `VkImageView`.
 Many methods of `vk-boiler` take `VkbImage`s as parameter rather than raw `VkImage`s because this additional information allows such methods to be implemented with fewer parameters.

 ### Creating images
+The `MemoryCombiner` class is the recommended way to create images with `vk-boiler`.
+To use it, create an instance of `MemoryCombiner`, call its `addImage(ImageBuilder)` method for each image to be created, and finally call its `build()` method.

+To get the `ImageBuilder`, you should use its public constructor, and configure the image properties by chaining methods on the `ImageBuilder`.

-You can use the `ImageBuilder` class to easily create `VkImage`s.
-By default, it will also create a corresponding `VkImageView` and VMA allocation.
+Alternatively, you can use the `createRaw` method of `ImageBuilder` to create an image without bound memory.

 ### Creating image views
 To create an image view for an existing image, you can use